gabriel-ortiz/WMSSearch/README.md

                                 n2 = ISSN
                                 nu = Call number

-        omit_formats        : [string, search paramaters list, optional] To remove a search format from the dropdown menu, add the         attribute ID to the array here.
+        omit_formats        : [string, search parameters list, optional] To remove a search format from the dropdown menu, add the         attribute ID to the array here.
 Options include: all = Everything, all format types
                                 book = Print books
                                 ebook = eBooks